Easy Patriotic Sourdough Bread Recipe (Beginner-Friendly)

 Bulk Fermentation

-- Continue bulk fermentation until dough has increased in volume and appears puffy and bubbly.
-When shaken, dough should jiggle.
-My timing: approximately 5.5 hours at 74°F. This is faster than my norm, but I wanted to provide it as a point of reference.
-Watch your dough, not the clock.
+- Continue bulk fermentation until the doughs have increased in volume and appear puffy and bubbly.
+When shaken, they should jiggle.
+For reference, mine took about 5.5 hours total at 74°F (23°C).
+This was faster than my usual timing, so watch your dough, not the clock.

 Pre-Shape & Final Shape

 - Lightly flour your work surface.
-Arrange the three doughs in a rectangle with red on top, white in middle, and blue on bottom, gently pinching the seams together.
+Arrange the three doughs into a rectangle with red on top, white in the middle, and blue on the bottom.
+Gently pinch the seams together.

-- Fold the blue (bottom) third up to the center, then fold the red (top) third down over it.
-Turn the dough 90° and roll it up into a log.
-Using a bench scraper, shape into a round using circular motions to create surface tension.
-Rest uncovered for 20 minutes.
+- Fold the bottom third (blue dough) up to the center, then fold the top third (red dough) down over it.
+Turn the dough 90° and roll it into a log.
+Using a bench scraper, shape the dough into a round with circular motions to create surface tension.
+Let the dough rest uncovered for 20 minutes.

-- For final shaping, repeat the same folding and rolling technique, focusing on creating a tight, smooth surface.
+- For final shaping, repeat the same folding and rolling process, this time focusing on creating a tight, smooth surface.

 Cold Retard